School security. Many speculate about solutions to stop school gun violence.

 School Security: What’s the Solution?

 For now, our students need more social awareness, parental interaction, and protection by our existing laws.
-For the long-term, our society needs to figure out how to deal with the availability of guns, how to handle the programming content on the Internet, the proliferation of violent first-person shooter video games, and violence in movies.
-Children are our future and we need to help them find a balance between the rapidly changing technology and with traditional social values.
+In the long term, our society needs to figure out how to deal with the availability of guns, how to handle the programming content on the Internet, the proliferation of violent first-person shooter video games, and violence in movies.
+Children are our future and we need to help them find a balance between rapidly changing technology and with traditional social values.

 What do you think?